Search

 Placements and work experience

-We encourage you to undertake a work placement as part of your degree.
-This will enable you to develop your skills in a professional environment.
-It is an opportunity to apply theory to practice and learn from industry professionals.
+As part of your Liberal Arts degree, you will also have the opportunity to undertake a work placement.
+This will enable you to develop your skills in a professional environment whilst improving your employability prospects.
+Work placements allow you to apply theory to practice and learn from industry professionals.
 The two work placement options are:

 1. Year-long work placement